Crosscountry (video game series): Crosscountry North Dakota (1992)

 In October 1992, Didatech announced a deal with North Dakota's Department of Public Instruction to create a state-specific version of the software for the state's schools.
 The state would provide statistical data to adapt Cross Country USA to a North Dakotan edition.
 Didatech estimated a production schedule of 100 hours, much quicker than the year taken for the USA version.
-This came off the heels of the targeted versions Canada, California, and Texas.
-The game was unique in that Didatech worked with the state's officials directly in production, while the Texas and Californian versions were created without the states' input.
-At the time of the announcement, Didatech was arranging deals similar to the North Dakotan one with Illinois, Virginia, Ontario, and British Columbia. the game was released onto the Apple II, while a DOS version was being worked on for release the following year.
+This came off the heels of the Canada, California, and Texas versions.
+The game was unique in that Didatech worked with the state's officials directly in production, while the Texan and Californian versions were created without the states' input.
+At the time of the announcement, Didatech was arranging deals similar to the North Dakotan one with the US states of Illinois and Virginia and the Canadian provinces of British Columbia and Ontario.
+The game was released onto the Apple II, while a DOS version was being worked on for release the following year.
 The Computer Paper felt the project "makes the most of what the small firm has".

-That game had turned out to be cost-effective; the state invested $45,000 and supplied information for the software maker to use, while Didatech produced the game and manual.
+The game turned out to be cost-effective; the state invested $45,000 and supplied information for the software maker to use, while Didatech produced the game and manual.
 Didatech sold a school version of the software to the state, which then sold it directly to schools; meanwhile Didatech would sell a separate retail version through its traditional retail channels.
-The cost per school was only $65, verses $350 for the site license of a national title.
+The cost per school was only $65, versus $350 for the site license of a national title.
 Didatech president Paul Melhus asserted that this type of collaboration was better suited to smaller states due to them being less bureaucratic, more flexible, and more open to innovation.

-This formula was later followed with Where in North Dakota Is Carmen Sandiego?.
+This formula was inspired by the 1989 video game Where in North Dakota Is Carmen Sandiego?.

 Crosscountry Canada Platinum (2000)

-The game was added to incorporate the new territory of Nunavut and the Confederation Bridge in Prince Edward Island.